Instagrammers today are increasingly turning towards Instagram engagement groups to enhance their account’s following and reach.

 But what about Instagram marketing done by pod-boosted influencers?

-When selecting micro-influencers to collaborate with, you may seek them within established Instagram pods.
+When selecting micro-influencers to collaborate with, you may seek them within established Instagram engagement groups.
 But, if an influencer is utilizing pods to inflate their stats, you will not receive as much (or any) value from collaboration with them.

 Scrutinize the influencer’s content.
 Did they see a sudden increase in engagement?
 Are their engagement rates consistent across all posts?
 Is their comment: follower and follower: like ratio credible?
 If not, reaching out to pod-boosted influencers might be a futile attempt.